Mail::SpamAssassin::DnsResolver - DNS resolution engine

 The callback can ignore the reply as an invalid packet sent to the listening port if the reply id does not match the return value from bgsend.

-See if there are any bgsend response packets ready, and return the number of such packets delivered to their callbacks.
+the number of such packets delivered to their callbacks.